JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 code.
 This is the case if one has some dependencies that take a significant time to load or where the compilation time for the first call is uncomfortably long.
-This section of the documentation is intended to document how to use PackageCompilerX to create such sysimages.
+This section of the documentation is intended to document how to use PackageCompiler to create such sysimages.

 ### Drawbacks to custom sysimages